 Let’s start out with a summary of what happened to get us where we are today.
-This is necessary to get the modern day picture.
-If you are religious you probably don’t buy this modern day picture, but instead seem content to hold beliefs from a dim and ignorant time.
+This is necessary to get to the modern day picture.
+If you are religious you probably don’t buy this modern day picture, but instead seem content to hold beliefs that were established in a dim and ignorant time.
 If you’re an old school philosopher you might not buy it either.
 I’d be interested to know why; but so far any religious and philosophical counters to this following explanation, about our reality and our understanding of morality, have been full of errors.

-It’s rather cryptic – as you’ll note by the use of the short hand ‘stuff’.
+This review of how we humans got here is rather cryptic – as you’ll note by the use of the short hand term, ‘stuff’.
 But I think the meaning is plain enough.
 [This explanation exists in other posts, but I’m repeating here for the context that’s required to avoid any special kind of dualism, gods and excuses for ‘absolute’ or ‘objective’ morality].

-- Humans (and pre-humans?) as a species awoke to start thinking about stuff, about themselves and their world.
+1 – Humans (and pre-humans?) as a species awoke to start thinking about stuff, about themselves and their world.
 This development is lost in history.
 The first we know about it now is the written history and the artefacts we have from the past, and the best early stuff we have starts with the Greeks.
 In a way, the lost distant history and the emergence of Greek philosophy is analogous to our individual personal awakening from infancy.
-We can’t remember much if anything at all about our early life before the ages of two and three, and then a scant few memories remain, some of which may be false memories we’ve adopted from later tales about our early life (we cannot tell), until, like the early Greek works, our parents show us crusty daubs of paint on crispy ageing paper.
-All we can tell now is that at some stage humans, as a species and as individuals, started to think about stuff.
+We can’t remember much, if anything at all, about our early life before the ages of two and three, and then a scant few memories remain, some of which may be false memories we’ve adopted from later tales about our early life (we cannot tell), until, like the early Greek works, our parents show us crusty daubs of paint on crispy ageing paper.
+Similarly, as a species, all we can tell now is that at some stage humans, as a species, like we as individuals, started to think about stuff.

-- With little more to go on, humans played with their newly found minds, and invented gods to explain what couldn’t be explained.
-They also invented witches and all sorts of other creatures, material and non-material ,to explain away strange events – oh, and to blame people for bad stuff.
+2 – With little more to go on, humans played with their newly found minds, and invented gods to explain what couldn’t be explained.
+They also invented witches, ghosts and all sorts of other creatures, material and non-material, to explain away strange events – oh, and to blame people for bad stuff.
 I suppose this was a natural way to go.
 It seemed to be possible to invent stuff in the mind that had its own sort of existence, it’s own reality, and yet it couldn’t be touched by the physical world, by the senses.
 This was the creation of the primacy of thought as the key to understanding the whole of reality.
-Philosophy and religion were bedfellows, with our senses being able to tell us only some of reality, and not always reliably at that.
+Philosophy and religion were the bedfellows dictating this primacy of thought, with our senses being able to tell us only some of reality, and not always reliably at that.
 A lot of the mental stuff wasn’t reliable either, but you couldn’t really test that – you sort of had to take it on faith.
 And we did.

-- Not all thinkers fell for the supremacy of the mind.
-Empiricists of various kinds recognised the folly of some of the thought stuff.
+3 – Not all thinkers fell for the supremacy of the mind.
+Naturalists/Empiricists of various kinds recognised the folly of some of the thought stuff.
 Conflicting beliefs seemed so easy to conjure up, and the only reality that smacked you in the face on a regular basis was the material world.
 It wasn’t as if many philosophers or theologians denied the existence of the material world and our sensory access to it.
-Their main difference was that they figured there was more; and even wanted there to be more, so much so that they really believed there was more, of other realms, gods, demons, angels.
-But, with so little understanding of the material world, and our part in it, the balance of power remained with the dualists, and the religious in particular.
+Their main difference of opinion with naturalists was that they thought there was more than just the physical world.
+Many desperately wanted there to be more, so much so that they really believed there was more, of other realms, gods, demons, angels.
+But, with so little understanding of the material world, and our part in it, the balance of power remained with these dualists, and the religious in particular.

 In the sense laid out above it’s important to grasp that the categories we invent, the physical and the mental, the material and immaterial, even categories of the material such as the distinction between physics, chemistry, biology, are fairly arbitrary to the material matter that we are made of and that we interact with.
 When a bullet rips through my flesh we model it as a moving solid object deforming as it tears through flesh; but underlying this mayhem is the electromagnetic force that prevents the bullet passing straight through me with its atoms mostly missing my atoms in the vast spaces between tiny nuclei.
 When an asteroid impact hits the earth and results in atmospheric reactions that wipe out species, that’s chemistry and physics at work.